smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Uploading Images/index.md

 !!!
 NOTE
 If you use the @![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE, javascript]`ScreenManager`!@, [image uploading for template graphics](Displaying a User Interface/Template Images), [soft buttons](Displaying a User Interface/Template Custom Buttons), and [menu items](Displaying a User Interface/Main Menu) is handled for you behind the scenes.
 However, you will still need to manually upload your images if you need images in an alert, VR help lists, turn-by-turn directions, or other features not currently covered by the @![iOS]`SDLScreenManager`!@ @![android, javaSE, javaEE, javascript]`ScreenManager`!@.

+The JavaScript manager does not currently handle uploading graphics for menu items.
+This will be included in a future version.
 !!!

 You should be aware of these four things when using images in your SDL app: